PSYR3X/telefeed_docs/docs/commands.md

 ## Watermark

 You can use this command to add a watermark to every media that <b>TeleFeed</b> forwards.

 !!!
+Info "Information"
+    * This command can cause redirection to run slower because TeleFeed will need to generate the watermark before it sends the message

+!!!
 Example "Command"
     /watermark {{ action }} {{ redirectionid }} on {{ phonenumber }}